nejcfurh/test-repo/SETUP.md

 - Allow the GitHub Actions bot to bypass (for sync workflow)

 ### 3. Initial Setup
-1. ✅ All files have been copied to your repository
+1. ✅ All files have been added to your repository
 2. Set `develop` as the default branch (if not already)
-3. ✅ `.release-please-manifest.json` has been set to your current version (1.5.1)
+3. Start making conventional commits to `develop`
-4. Start making conventional commits to `develop`
+4. Merge PRs to `develop` → Release PR will automatically be created to `main`

 ## Conventional Commits